-Determining the optimum value for 'Cycles' is a bit elusive and is a balancing act between the reduced chemical, water, and sewage costs at higher cycles of concentration versus the increased risk of scale formation.
-Usually, cooling towers using makeup water with the least amount of solids should be operated at the higher cycles of concentration.
-If it is unknown the default figure is usually 5.
+Determining the optimum value for 'Cycles' is a bit elusive and is a balancing act between the reduced chemical, water, and sewage costs at higher cycles of concentration, versus the increased risk of scale formation.
+Usually, cooling towers using makeup water with the least amount of solids should be operated at higher cycles of concentration.
+If the COC value is unknown, the default value is usually 5.

-Note that a high value of COC leads to reduced chemical, water and sewage costs but introduces an increased risk of scale formation and the analysis of the water quality in the cooling tower becomes more critical.
+Note that a high value of COC leads to reduced chemical, water and sewage costs but introduces an increased risk of scale formation.
+Also, the analysis of the water quality in the cooling tower becomes more critical.